openrewrite/rewrite-docs/authoring-recipes/recipe-development-environment.md

 ### Local publishing for testing

 Before you publish your recipe module to an artifact repository, you may want to try it out locally.
-To do this, on the command line, run `./gradlew publishToMavenLocal` (or equivalently `./gradlew pTML`).
+To do this, on the command line, run `gradle publishToMavenLocal` (or equivalently `gradle pTML`).
 This will publish to your local maven repository, typically under `~/.m2/repository`.

 Once your artifact is published, you can test this recipe in a separate repository locally by following the instructions in the [running your recipes](recipe-development-environment.md#running-your-recipes) section.